 David Owen is a former sports editor of the Financial Times and chief columnist for insidethegames.biz.

-He has had a hand in covering four football World Cups, three Summer Olympics, a G7 Summit and a string of party conferences for the FT, along with general elections in three different countries.
+He has had a hand in covering four football World Cups, four Summer Olympics, a G7 Summit and a string of party conferences for the FT, along with general elections in three different countries.